dmwesterhoff/slackd/README.md

 ### Features
 ------------

-- Never change from your terminal to check or respond to slack messages
+* Never change from your terminal to check or respond to slack messages
-- Easy command line interface to interact with slack
+* Easy command line interface to interact with slack
-- Daemonized slack websocket client receives messages in real time
+* Daemonized slack websocket client receives messages in real time
+* Thorough documentation, works well as a tool to explore the slack API too

 ### Installation
 ----------------